 During the reporting period, the Central Bank carried out its constitutional and legal responsibilities professionally and efficiently despite facing continued challenges, including high inflation rates.
-It has now been more than a year that the Governing Council of the Central Bank has operated in a caretaker capacity, as the Bosnia and Herzegovina Presidency has not appointed a new Council.
+The Governing Council of the Central Bank has now operated in a caretaker capacity for more than a year, as the Bosnia and Herzegovina presidency has not appointed a new Council.

-Rule of Law Issues
+Rule of law issues

-A strong rule of law relies on a professional judiciary, free from undue political pressure and influence.
-Therefore, I strongly support essential and long-overdue improvements in the High Judicial and Prosecutorial Council of Bosnia and Herzegovina, which appoints and disciplines all judges and prosecutors.
-A small package of technical but essential amendments to the Law on High Judicial and Prosecutorial Council of Bosnia and Herzegovina (HJPC) has still not been adopted.
-These amendments are a critical part of the 14 key priorities from the European Commission’s Opinion on Bosnia and Herzegovina’s application for EU membership.
+Strong rule of law relies on a professional judiciary, free from undue political pressure and influence.
+I therefore strongly support essential and long-overdue improvements in the High Judicial and Prosecutorial Council of Bosnia and Herzegovina, which appoints and disciplines all judges and prosecutors.
+A small package of technical but essential amendments to the Law on High Judicial and Prosecutorial Council of Bosnia and Herzegovina has still not been adopted.
+These amendments are a critical part of the 14 key priorities from the Opinion of the European Commission’s on the application of Bosnia and Herzegovina for European Union membership.

-These amendments envision fundamental changes to ensure judicial integrity, addressing issues of conflict of interest, disciplinary responsibilities, and the legality and transparency of appointment decisions.
-These technical amendments have not been adopted due to politically motivated efforts to weaken the state-level institutions and the judiciary.
-However, preparation for an entirely new law on the HJPC has started.
-This new law would adopt better standards for building integrity and trust in the judiciary and support legal harmonization with EU standards.
+These amendments envision fundamental changes to ensure judicial integrity, addressing issues of conflict of interest, disciplinary responsibilities and the legality and transparency of appointment decisions.
+These technical amendments have not been adopted owing to politically motivated efforts to weaken the State-level institutions and the judiciary.
+However, preparation for an entirely new law on the High Judicial and Prosecutorial Council has started.
+Under this new law, better standards would be adopted for building integrity and trust in the judiciary and legal harmonization with European Union standards would be supported.

-In the reporting period, the Draft Law on the Courts of Bosnia and Herzegovina, another important legislation that forms part of the EU's key priorities, was finalized after the Venice Commission of the Council of Europe issued its Opinion on the Draft on 14 March.
-The Draft envisions establishing a new separate high court at the state level to deal with legal remedies against BiH Court decisions.
-The Draft also specifies that state jurisdiction in criminal matters, besides the Criminal Code of Bosnia and Herzegovina, extends to adjudication of crimes prescribed by the Criminal Codes of the Entities and Brčko District when those crimes are of inter-entity character or otherwise bear consequences for the entire state.
-This criminal jurisdiction is essential for the state to defend its constitutional values.
+In the reporting period, the draft law on the Courts of Bosnia and Herzegovina, another important item of legislation that forms part of the European Union’s key priorities, was finalized after the Venice Commission of the Council of Europe issued its opinion on the draft on 14 March.
+The draft envisions the establishment of a new separate high court at the State level to deal with legal remedies against Bosnia and Herzegovina Court decisions.
+It is also specified in the Draft that State jurisdiction in criminal matters, besides the Criminal Code of Bosnia and Herzegovina, extends to the adjudication of crimes prescribed by the Criminal Codes of the Entities and Brčko District when those crimes are of an inter-entity character or otherwise bear consequences for the entire State.
+This criminal jurisdiction is essential for the State to defend its constitutional values.

-In addition, the Bosnia and Herzegovina Ministry of Justice reinvigorated its work on legislation to ensure all prerequisites for confiscating any material gain acquired through crime.
-They started preparing an updated criminal procedure code to incorporate EU regulations.
+In addition, the Ministry of Justice of Bosnia and Herzegovina reinvigorated its work on legislation to ensure all prerequisites for confiscating any material gain acquired through crime.
+It began preparing an updated criminal procedure code to incorporate European Union regulations.

-An Agency for the Prevention of Corruption and Coordination of the Fight against Corruption was officially established in 2009, but, in its beginning, insufficiently supported by legislative and executive institutions.
-Its main responsibilities are prevention of corruption, education and coordination of anti-corruption activities, including the analysis of corruption trends and development of anti-corruption policies.
-In the reporting period, state budget funding for the Agency has significantly increased.
-The OHR commends and supports the work of the Agency and encourages international partners to step up their engagement with the Agency as well in its fight against corruption.
+The Agency for the Prevention of Corruption and Coordination of the Fight against Corruption was officially established in 2009, but, at its inception, insufficiently supported by legislative and executive institutions.
+Its main responsibilities are the prevention of corruption, and education on and coordination of anti-corruption activities, including the analysis of corruption trends and development of anti-corruption policies.
+In the reporting period, State budget funding for the Agency has significantly increased.
+The Office of the High Representative commends and supports the work of the Agency and encourages international partners to step up their engagement with the Agency, as well in its fight against corruption.

-D. Further Challenges to the General Framework Agreement for Peace
+D. Further challenges to the General Framework Agreement for Peace

-Genocide Denial, Glorification of War Criminals and Commemoration Efforts
+Genocide denial, glorification of war criminals and commemoration efforts